kannanjayachandran/Full-Stack-Data-Science/09. System Design & ML System Design/Readme.md

-# Machine Learning System Design
+# System Design & Machine Learning System Design

+## System Design

+System design is the process of designing the architecture, components, and interfaces for a system so that it meets the requirements.
+It is a process of planning a working model of the system so that final system can be developed with ease.

 <!--